-Vehicle Inspection.
+- Vehicle Inspection.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.

-Basic Vehicle Control.
+You will be asked to do a Vehicle inspection of your vehicle and explain to the examiner what you would inspect and why. - Basic Vehicle Control.
 You will be tested on your skill to control the vehicle.
 You will be asked to move your vehicle forward, backward, and turn it within a defined area.
-These areas may be marked with traffic lanes, cones, barriers, or something similar.

-The examiner will tell you how each control test is to be done.
+These areas will be marked with traffic lanes and cones.
+The examiner will tell you how each control test is to be done. - On-road Test.

-On-road Test.
 You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
-The situations may include left and right turns, intersections, railroad crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
+The situations will include left and right turns, intersections, railroad crossings, curves, single or multi-lane roads, streets, or highways.
 The examiner will tell you where to drive.